New Zealand resident extradited to Australia following humanitarian disaster, to face trial over deaths of 350

 He was remanded in custody to reappear in court on October 31, 2019.

-In December 2017, Radhi avoided extradition to Australia following a ruling in the Supreme Court after an appeal by the man was accepted.
+In December 2017, Radhi avoided extradition to Australia following a ruling in the Supreme Court after his appeal was accepted.

 The court said he faced "extraordinary circumstances" and the case was referred to the Minister of Justice, Andrew Little, to review.